-Parker Solar Probe orbit the Sun in the ecliptic plane, making seven Venus gravity assist manoeuvres during the seven-year nominal mission duration, which will lessen its perihelia to less than $10 R_S$, the closest any spacecraft has come to the Sun.
-In this way, the spacecraft will spend a total of 937 hours inside $20 R_S$, 440 hours inside $15 R_S$, and 14 hours inside $10 R_S$ (Fox et al. 2015).
+Parker Solar Probe orbits the Sun in the ecliptic plane, making seven Venus gravity assist manoeuvres during the 7year nominal mission duration, which will lessen its perihelia to less than 10 $R_S$ , the closest any spacecraft has come to the Sun.
+In this way, the spacecraft will spend a total of 937 h inside 20 $R_S$ , 440 h inside 15 $R_S$ and 14 h inside 10 $R_S$ (Fox et al., 2015).
 The surrounding plasma changes considerably along the spacecraft orbits (Bale et al., 2016).
 The orbital trajectory for the first orbit around the Sun is shown in Fig. 12.

 Our considerations suggest that both RPW and FIELDS measurements in monopole mode will be able to detect signals generated by dust impacts.
 Distinction between dust and other wave features needs to be considered based on the observational data.
 At present, we do not know the mass range of dust particles that will be detectable.
-As heliocentric distance decreases, the pulse's decay time will decrease faster than its rise time (Meyer-Vernet et al. 2017), eventually becoming smaller than the rise time, which will decrease the dust signal for large grains.
-The spacecraft charging and charged particles dynamics close to the Sun are expected to be considerably complicated by presence of a potential barrier (sheath structure) due to strong photoemission (Ergun et al. 2010, Campanell M. D., 2013) as well as by presence of the thermal shield and non-conducting solar panels.
+As heliocentric distance decreases, the pulse's decay time will decrease faster than its rise time (Meyer-Vernet et al., 2017), eventually becoming smaller than the rise time, which will decrease the dust signal for large grains.
+The spacecraft charging and charged particle dynamics close to the Sun are expected to be considerably complicated by the presence of a potential barrier (sheath structure) due to strong photoemission (Ergun et al., 2010; Campanell, 2013) as well as by the presence of the thermal shield and non-conducting solar panels.